DIY Aquarium Screen Top Kits for Rimless Tanks - 1/8" Netting

 - 6 Foot Rimless

-Rimless tanks are becoming more and more common and we all know why, they simply just look better.
+Rimless tanks are becoming more and more common and we all know why they simply just look better.
 They do require a full-sized net top to span the full length of the aquarium, keeping your fish in the tank.
 Many people will make their own plastic brackets, magnets, or come up with their own DIY way to suspend the top just inside of the glass of the tank for the best overall look.
-Innovative Marine has their Auqa Gadget Screen Top Suspension Clips, which work very well with rimless tanks making suspending the top super easy.
+If you'd rather not DIY your own brackets, we suggest using the Neat Aquatics Rimless Screen Top Frame Corners in place of the corners included in this kit.

 Rimless kits come with full-length frame sections to span the total length of the tank to create a single screen top.
 Only 4 corners are needed to complete a rimless screen net top kit.